Sharing is caring!

 16. Get Nail Polish Out From The Carpet

-You left a mess on your carpet when you were painting your nails, worry not, you can use rubbing alcohol to remove nail polish from your carpet.
-Remember to do a spot test in an inconspicuous area first in case your carpet is dyed.
+You left a mess on your carpet when you were painting your nails–worry not!
+You can use rubbing alcohol to remove nail polish from your carpet.
+Remember to do a spot test in an inconspicuous area first in case your carpet is dyed!

 Here is another way to get nail polish out of your carpet using rubbing alcohol and hairspray!